GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 --gcsNotificationTopic=projects/${PROJECT_ID}/topics/${GCS_NOTIFICATION_TOPIC}"
 ```

-Above command will trigger a streaming inspection Dataflow pipeline that will process all the CSV files in the demo-data GCS bucket (specify in _filePattern_ parameter) - both the existing files and the new files streamed in the bucket after triggering the pipeline.
+Above command will trigger a streaming inspection Dataflow pipeline that will process all the CSV files in the demo-data GCS bucket (specify in _filePattern_ parameter) - both the existing files and the new files added to the bucket after triggering the pipeline.

 Run following command to trigger the inspection pipeline to process only the existing files in the GCS bucket(files present before the pipeline is triggered):